zhaohuic/Docs/docs/Software/visualization/paraview.md

 Next, open a new terminal and type
 `ssh -L $port:localhost:$port $USER@login-1.tartan.njit.edu`, where `$port` corresponds to the port number.
 Once you open ParaView from you local machine go to `File --> Connnect`, and you will see a dialogue box with a name `Choose Server Configuration`.
-You need select <kbd>Add Server</kbd> option and there you need use the following as shown below.
+You need to select <kbd>Add Server</kbd> option and there you need use the following as shown below.

 <video src="../../../assets/images/ParaView-add-connection.mp4" controls>
   Your browser does not support the video tag.